-This page will serve as a repository for resources for those planning services and those providing feeding support for families in crisis in the UK.
+This page will serve as a repository for resources for those planning services and those providing feeding support for Ukrainian families with infants and young children.

 Please send us any suggestions for additional resources

-We have a few other resources not included here, including Rapid Assessment Tools and Simple Phrases about feeding, and a Peer Counsellor Training Curriculum in Dari; please email us any enquiries.
+We have a few other resources not included here; please email us any enquiries.

 NOTE: We are providing these resources as a public service, but we cannot read the resources in other languages ourselves, so we cannot always vouch for the accuracy of the contents.
 Please have someone fluent in the language read it for you.